 Although more services are joining GOV.UK Verify all the time, for the time being the two systems exist in parallel.

 It will depend on the online service(s) you want to use.
 Not all services are available through both access routes.

 It is worth noting that it is technically possible to register for your Personal Tax Account through both the Government Gateway and GOV.UK Verify, so you could in theory have two sets of access details.
 No matter which you use however, you will still have to complete the identity verification and 2-Step Verification process described above.

 In reality, not everyone finds GOV.UK Verify accessible due to the specific type of information required.
 For these people, the Government Gateway may be the only option, which means that they will not be able to use services that are only accessible through GOV.UK Verify, such as the Trusted Helper facility.

-HMRC has a range of services that you can access through the HMRC online services hub or through your personal tax account.
+HMRC has a range of services that you can access through the HMRC online services hub/through your Personal Tax Account.
 Before you can use the majority of services, you will need to verify your identity.